Tax Planning

 • How to identify gaps in your record and determine exactly which years are missing contributions

-• What "qualifying year" means and how many you actually need for a full State Pension
+• What 'qualifying year' means, how many you need for a full State Pension, and when additional years add no benefit

-• How the 6-year normal backpayment window works and what the extended deadline (now closed) meant
+• How the 6-year normal backpayment window works and what closing of the extended deadline means

-• Which specific years you can and cannot backpay based on the current date
+• Which specific years you can backpay now and which are permanently unrecoverable

-• How to calculate the cost of filling specific gaps (Class 2 vs Class 3)
+• How to calculate the cost-benefit of filling specific gaps (Class 2 vs Class 3)

-• How to actually submit payment and have your record updated
+• How to submit payment and have your record updated with proof

 Step 1: Access Your NI Record at Gov.uk